P01Sensai/complaint_protocol/README.md

 - POST to /submitComplaint with complaint details + X-Secret-Code header
 - Receive complaint details including unique complaint_id
 - Use complaint_id to view or reference specific complaints

 ### Admin Management Flow
 - Use X-Admin-Secret: admin123 header
 - GET /getAllComplaintsForAdmin to view all complaints
 - POST /resolveComplaint to mark complaints as resolved
+---
 ## 📝 Example Usage Scenarios

 1. User submits a complaint: Register → Login → Submit Complaint
 2. User views their complaints: Login → Get All Complaints
 3. Admin reviews complaints: Use admin secret → Get All Complaints (Admin)
 4. Admin resolves complaint: Use admin secret → Resolve Complaint
+---
+##💡 Simple Example Flow
+1. You register → Get secret code: "abc123"
+2. You submit complaint → Get complaint ID: "comp456"
+3. You check your complaints → See your complaint listed
+4. Admin logs in → Sees your complaint + others
+5. Admin resolves → Marks your complaint as "fixed"
+6. You check again → See your complaint is now "resolved"